LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 	Don't modify this directly unless you know quaternions inside out.
 </blockquote>

-I never encountered quaternions in all my years of engineering, although a lecturer once eluded to them during a class in my masters.
+I did not encounter quaternions in all my years of engineering, although a lecturer once eluded to them during a class in my masters.
 They are frowned upon in favour of more intuitive and versatile vectors and matrices.
-These can also be used to calculate 3D rotations.
-That is an approach that I did use in engineering, especially in my masters.
+Those can also be used to calculate 3D rotations and that is an approach that I did use in engineering, especially in my masters.

 So why then are computer game developers and animators left to battle with this obscure mathematics that engineers won't touch?
 Unity gives good reasons above: compactness (4 numbers vs 9 in a matrix), numerical stability ("don't suffer from Gimbol lock") and interpolation (easy to find rotations between other rotations).[^interpolation]
-These are significant differentiating factors in computer games and animations, which can compute many thousands of rotations every frame (especially with regards to light rays).
+These are significant differentiating factors in computer games and animations, which need to compute many thousands of rotations every frame (especially with regards to light rays).

 This series of posts seeks to illuminate quaternions so that you are one of those people who knows them "inside out".
 As you will see, quaternions have a mathematical elegance to them that translates directly to a simplicity in code and superior computational performance.
-Later posts will build the mathematical and logical foundations for quaternions and provide important proofs.
+Later posts will build the logical foundations for quaternions and describe the mathematics in detail.
 The rest of this post will be an interactive review of rotation methods in 3D.
-Formulas are given without proof.
+It presents results and formulas without proofs.

 ## Mathematical representations of rotations in 3D